-Many people within the University, the Union and the local community work hard to ensure that students and local residents can live in relative harmony in Headingley and other areas in the city.
-This can only be achieved through a mutual respect and appreciation of the different lifestyles and diverse cultures with a visit in the city. respect and appreciation of the different lifestyles and diverse cultures which exist in the city.
-Those involved in the said incident lacked the perception of certain reckless and misguided roysis; the choice of costumes were insensitive and irresponsible.
+and also to how much they enjoy their time here.
+The reveliery how-ever can cause upset in Erin McFeely - LUU Comma officer residential areas when consideration is not given to the needs of others en to the needs of others.
+Many people within the University, the Union and the local community work hard to ensure that students and local resi-dents can live in relative harmony in Headingley and other areas in the city.
+This can only be achieved through a mutual respect and appreciation of the different lifestyles and diverse withous which aviet in the city. brings with it positives Hyde Park and the city centre can be seen as a I think it's a students right to run the line between dia-gust and hilarity.
+Surely it's a credit to our free society a credit to our mee society that we can dress up open-ly as someone infamous like Oceana Sin Laden, and personally, I find it really funny that a flagship of international terrortsm should be 'sent up' in such an un-prestigious way.
+As Britain's we have a huge tradition of laughing in the face of adversity, and it is a right of free speech to be areas in the city.
+This can only be achieved through a mutual respect and appreciation of the different illestyles and diverse cultures which exist in the city.
+Those involved in the said incident lacked the perception of certain reckless and misguided royals; the choice of coa-tumes were insensitive and irresponsible.
 While the effects of this incident seem not to have done significant damage to the local community, the offence caused by the costumes is regrettable.
-This sort of behaviour does nothing to enhance the reputation of students and shows little understanding of the need for tact in dealing with community relations, especially given the difficult time which Leeds has experienced over the past months.
-If you choose to dress up in such a controversial manner, then you have to expect questions will be asked shout what message you are trying to send out.
-Those involved were lucky that this matter wasn't taken any further, it would be nice if in the future Hallowen could be enjoyed without people feeling the need to draw attention to themselves by choosing to highlight very sensitive issues in a totally distateful manner.
+This sort of behaviour does nothing to enhance the reputation of students and shows little understanding of the need for tact in dealing with community relations, espe-cially given the difficult time which Leeds has experienced over the past months.
+If you choose to dress up in such a con-troversial manner, then you have to expect questions will be asked about what message you are trying to send out.
+Those involved were lucky that this matter wasn't taken any further, it would be nice if in the future Halloween could be enjoyed without people feeling the need to draw attention to them-selves by choosing to highlight very sensitive issues in a selves by choosing to highlight very sensitive issues in a totally distasteful manner.
 (Top-left) The Pack Horse pub from where the trick or treaters were ejected by staff after customers complained that their fancy dress outfits were offensive.
-Photo: Anna Rossiter (Bottom-left) Azron Barshak, the comedian with a fondness for dressing as Bin Laden in drag, in an artists impression of how the night may have panned out.
+Photo: Anna Rossiter (Bottom-left) Aaron Barshak, the comedian with a fondness for dressing as Bin Laden in drag, in an artists impression of how the night may have panned out.